Jhansi-27/CE888/FinalProject/readme.md

 This code is run and tested on Python 3.6 on Windows 10  machine with no issues.
 The code for simple CNN can be found here [CNN.ipynb](https://github.com/Jhansi-27/CE888/blob/main/FinalProject/CNN.ipynb) The code for finetuned Xception model can be found here [Xception_finetuned.ipynb](https://github.com/Jhansi-27/CE888/blob/main/FinalProject/xception-finetuned.ipynb)
-This is the main IPython Notebook, run it using Jupyter notebook in your local system or it can be run using [Google Collab](https://colab.research.google.com).

 ## Results
 * The following are the classification accuracy and Confusion Matrix of the simple CNN and transfer learning model(Xception finetuned):